-Below are summaries of the agenda items for the Federal Energy Regulatory Commission's July 15, 2021 open meeting, pursuant to the agenda issued on July 8, 2021.
-Items G-6 and C-1 have not been summarized due to omission.
+Below are summaries of the agenda items for the Federal Energy Regulatory Commission’s July 28, 2022 open meeting, pursuant to the sunshine notice released on July 21, 2022.

 In this issue…